 A one-word answer is acceptable if you’re ever asked such questions.

-Although asking about convictions is legal, questions that beat around the bush aren’t.
+Although asking about past convictions is legal, questions that beat around the bush aren’t.
 This includes questions like:

 - Have you ever been arrested?

 - Have you been caught drunk driving before?

 - Have you ever spent a night in jail?